karinayanh/8_Weeks_SQL_Challenge/Case_Study_#1-Danny's_Diner/Solution.md

 GROUP BY menu.product_name
 ORDER BY most_purchased DESC;
 ````
-The most purchased items are Ramen, Curry and Shushi.
-The table below depicts the number of times they have been purchased:
+The most purchased items are Ramen, Curry and Sushi.
+The table below depicts the number of times they have been purchased since 2021-01-01:

 | product_name   | most_purchased |
 |:--------------:|:--------------:|